BluestockingsRead/AccioBooks/README.md

 # AccioBooks
-Magic BOOKmarklet for searching multiple sites for the same book
+Magic BOOKmarklet for searching multiple sites for the same book.
+Stay tuned for more info.